 - Walk the coastal path or climb the headland at Llanbedrog and walk past the Tin Man and drop onto Llanbedrog beach.

 - Go on a boat trip to see the seals and dolphins or have a fishing trip.
 Go go-karting or visit Surf Snowdonia.

-- There are lots of things to do on the Lyn Peninsula and there’s always the option of finding a sheltered spot and read a book or have a snooze!
+- There are lots of things to do on the Lyn Peninsula and there’s always the option of finding a sheltered spot and reading a book or having a snooze!

 - Further away there are lots to explore in Pwllheli, Criccieth, Porthmadog and Snowdonia national park